TBC Bank: History

 The history of TBC Bank dates back to 1992 when two Georgian businessmen Mamuka Khazaradze and Badri Japaridze, along with other Georgian partners founded the bank, Tbilisi Business Centre, abbreviated as TBC.
 They established the bank with an initial capital of $500, which was the amount required to establish the bank in Georgia in the early 1990s.
 The bank was licensed by the NBG (General banking license No. 85) on January 20, 1993, and was granted another license to conduct international transactions in May 1993.

-In 1995 the bank was operating with one branch and 29 employees, its total assets amounting to $1.4 million.
-Vakhtang Butskhrikidze, who joined the bank in 1993 was appointed to the position of chief executive officer (CEO) of TBC in 1995, and has remained in that position since his appointment.
+In 1995, the bank was operating with one branch and 29 employees, its total assets amounting to $1.4 million.
+Vakhtang Butskhrikidze, who joined the bank in 1993, was appointed to the position of chief executive officer (CEO) of TBC in 1995, and has remained in that position since his appointment.

-On 11 June 2014, London Stock Exchange welcomed TBC Bank to the Main Market following its listing of Global Depositary Receipts (GDRs).
+On 11 June 2014, the London Stock Exchange welcomed TBC Bank to the Main Market following its listing of Global Depositary Receipts (GDRs).
 The Bank raised $239m at IPO, giving it a market value of $640m.
 TBC Bank IPO was also the largest IPO from Georgia and the largest international off-index IPO from the EMEA region.

 In January 2019, the bank announced that it was being investigated by the National Bank of Georgia over the legality of certain transactions entered into in 2007 and 2008.

 In February 2019, the bank was instructed by the National Bank of Georgia to ask its chairman and deputy chairman to stand down on the basis of violation of the legislation regulating conflict of interests.

 The bank gained a banking licence in Uzbekistan in 2019, and acquired a 51% stake in the Uzbek payment provider, Payme, in the same year.

 Operations

 TBC Leasing

 TBC Bank established JSC TBC Leasing, headquartered in Tbilisi, Georgia, in January 2004 with total assets of GEL 0.5 million.
-The Bank currently owns an 89.5% equity interest in TBC Leasing with the remainder being held by the EBRD.
+The Bank currently owns an 89.5% equity interest in TBC Leasing, with the remainder being held by the EBRD.

 TBC Credit

-TBC Bank acquired a 75.0% equity interest in TBC Kredit in late 2007.
+TBC Bank acquired a 75.0% equity interest in TBC Credit in late 2007.
 The company was formerly known as SOA Kredit, a non-banking credit organization operating in the Micro and SME (MSME) financial services market in Azerbaijan since 1999.

 TBC Invest

-Established in the beginning of 2011, TBC Invest is a wholly owned subsidiary of JSC TBC Bank.
-It operates in the Israeli market serving as an intermediary between Israeli clients and TBC Bank.
+Established at the beginning of 2011, TBC Invest is a wholly owned subsidiary of JSC TBC Bank.
+It operates in the Israeli market, serving as an intermediary between Israeli clients and TBC Bank.